serraict/vine-demo-app/template/README.md

 - `author_name`: Your name
 - `author_email`: Your email
 - `project_type`: Choose between:
-  - `web`: A web-based application using Reflex
+  - `web`: A web-based application using NiceGUI
   - `console`: A command-line application
   - `both`: Both web and console interfaces
 - `use_fibery`: Include Fibery integration (y/n)